Health

 How Is EDS Diagnosed?

 A clinical diagnosis for someone with Ehlers-Danlos Syndrome depends on the type of syndrome and the individual.
-Some people with the condition experience only minor symptoms, while others may have more serious symptoms that require ongoing treatment or genetic testing.
+Some people with the condition experience only minor symptoms, while others may have more serious symptoms that require ongoing treatment or genetic testing for pathogenic variants.

 The clinical description is not as cut and dry as it may seem, because there are many variables that come into play.
 A clinical diagnosis can be difficult because symptoms vary widely in severity among those with EDS, but it’s always worth asking a professional for advice.